 The San Mateo City / County Association of Governments (C/CAG) reviewed this project for consistency with the San Francisco International Airport Land Use Consistency Plan (ALUCP) and found the project to be inconsistent with the policies of the 2012 ALUCP, due to its location within the airport noise contours.
-The project is requesting City Council approval through the Local Agency Override process, consistent with Public Utilities Code Sections 21676 and 21676.5.
+The project is requesting City Council approval through the Local Agency Override process, consistent with Public Utilities Code Section 21675.1(d).
+While the Planning Commission is not tasked with making a recommendation to the City Council on the Override process, this staff report contains a description of the ALUCP policies and process, to provide project background and context.